The Energy Sector

 Orkuveita Reykjavíkur (OR) is a public utility company that provides electricity and hot water for heating.
 It is by far the largest local provider of electricity and heating to end-users.
 The main service area of the company is the larger Reykjavik Metropolitan Area, covering two-thirds of the Icelandic population.
 The generation of OR is run by its subsidiary, Orka náttúrunnar (ON).

-The power-generation plants of OR/ON currently have a total capacity of 435 MW, with additional new geothermal projects ongoing.
+The power-generation plants of OR/ON currently have a total capacity close to 450 MW.
 Most of the electricity from OR is generated at two geothermal plants that utilize high-pressure steam.
 Their capacities are 303 MW (Hellisheiði Station) and 120 MW (Nesjavellir Station).
-In addition the company operates two small hydroelectric plants (Andakílsstöð and Elliðaárstöð) with a total capacity of 12 MW.
-In total, OR now generates around 2,900 GWh of electricity annually.
+In addition the company operates two small hydroelectric plants (Andakílsstöð and Elliðaárstöð).
+In total, OR generates close to 3,000 GWh of electricity annually.

 Besides, producing and distributing electricity, OR sells and distributes both hot and cold water (from groundwater reservoirs).
 Also it operates an extensive sewage system for the Reykjavik area, as well as some adjacent municipalities.
 OR’s largest single customer is Norðurál Aluminum Smelter, that is located not far from Reykjavík.